knowledgeboard/knowledgeboard.github.io/templates/blog.md

 meeting was amazing, met a few poeple (Portuguese Peter, the IT data girl).

 Meeting the team was bit quicker than I would like but got along well enough I would say.
-I'm probably the youngest, with A. the only other one who is not physicist, alone in IT stuff.
+I'm probably the youngest, with Amy the only other one who is not physicist, alone in IT stuff.

-Lunch, back to back coffee breaks, M. showing me around (gotta find her paper again), A. showing me lab and our first rubber duck session on serial comms.
+Lunch, back to back coffee breaks, Magda showing me around (gotta find her paper again), A. showing me lab and our first rubber duck session on serial comms.
 Looks like a pain of a problem with little to no debugging potential, hopefully gonna be able to fiddle around a bit and get it working.